GTrabucco/ks-scraper/README.md

 # ks-scraper

 # Team class examples
-All Team data is located in data/teams
+Team data is located in data/teams

 Retrieves all the gambling data specified in the Team Class for the Celtics `celtics_data = Team("Celtics")`